Last Updated: May 12, 2026

 The service starts accumulating memory right from the get-go, growing steadily until reaching the defined memory limits, afterwards it is killed with an OOM error.
 Bummer.

-Memory leaks in golang
+Memory leaks in go programming language

 From past readings we suspected the issue might have to deal with the runtime not releasing memory back to the OS fast enough - but this was fixed in go 1.16.